+1 727 458 5882

-Learn about history of Jews in the Venice of the North.
-A unique tour that will reveal you tragic yet exciting history of Jewish community and its individual members in Saint Petersburg.
-Pay a visit to the Grand Choral Synagogue and Russian Museum of Ethnography.
+Learn about the history of Jews in Venice of the North.
+On this unique tour, you will learn about the history of the Jewish community and its members in Saint Petersburg.
+Visit the Grand Choral Synagogue and Russian Museum of Ethnography.
 On request: YESOD (the Jewish community center)

-Get ready to see such notable city destinations, as St. Isaac's cathedral, Church on the Spilled Blood, Admiralty, Spit of St.Basil's Island, Peter and Paul Fortress, Aurora cruiser, Peter's Log cabin, Smolny convent, St.Michaels castle, the Russian Museum, Alexander-Nevsky lavra and much more!
+Get ready to see such notable city destinations, as St. Isaac's Cathedral, Church on the Spilled Blood, Admiralty, Spit of St.Basil's Island, Peter and Paul Fortress, Aurora Cruiser, Peter's Log cabin, Smolny convent, St.Michaels castle, the Russian Museum, Alexander-Nevsky Convent and much more!

 YESOD in Hebrew means foundation – the first-rate, central hub of Jewish life in the cosmopolitan city of St. Petersburg, Russia.
 It is a beautiful modern building, built in 2005 and during the years of its existence became the home of many Jewish organizations (there are 40 of them in our city).

-YESOD offers various cultural, educational, social and community programs, as well as multiple projects aimed at the revival of the Jewish self-identity, affiliation with the values and traditions of Judaism and the creation of a spiritual connection with the state of Israel.
+YESOD offers various cultural, educational, social, and community programs, as well as multiple projects aimed at the revival of Jewish self-identity, affiliation with the values and traditions of Judaism, and the creation of a spiritual connection with the state of Israel.
 YESOD of St. Petersburg is sponsored by the American Joint Distribution Committee.

 Back to the full tour list

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org